flutter/website/src/development/add-to-app/android/add-flutter-fragment.md

 even if a pre-warmed `FlutterEngine` is used.
-To help improve the user experience around this brief waiting period, Flutter supports the display of a splash screen until Flutter renders its first frame.
-For instructions about how to show a splash screen, see the [splash screen guide][].
+To help improve the user experience around this brief waiting period, Flutter supports the display of a splash screen (also known as "launch screen") until Flutter renders its first frame.
+For instructions about how to show a launch screen, see the [splash screen guide][].

 ## Run Flutter with a specified initial route